-Under Ministry regulations, the Principal may substitute up to three compulsory credits with courses from other subject areas specified in the list of compulsory credits, including Groups 1, 2 and 3.
-St-Laurent Academy, however, has a policy in which we do not substitute compulsory credits in order to maintain credit integrity.
+Under Ministry regulations, the principal may substitute up to three compulsory credits with courses from other subject areas specified in the list of compulsory credits, including Groups 1, 2 and 3.
+In order to maintain the integrity of the OSSD and OSSC, substitutions are unlikely to be granted unless a significant number of alternatives are explored and are not deemed viable.